How to Get a Job – Secret Tips That No One Tells You

 Informal chats or “informational interviews” are a way of discovering if you are a good fit for a particular role.
-They give you chance to speak with a professional in your chosen field about the day-to-day of the role, gain an understanding of what experience, qualifications and attributes are essential, and may be a way to pick up some tips for your job search.
+They give you a chance to speak with a professional in your chosen field about the day-to-day of the role, gain an understanding of what experience, qualifications, and attributes are essential, and maybe a way to pick up some tips for your job search.

 Be the Best You Can in Your Current Role

 If you are looking to move on, it is easy to fall out of love with your current role.
-The working world is surprisingly small though and maintaining positive relations will benefit you throughout your career.
+The working world is surprisingly small, though and maintaining positive relations will benefit you throughout your career.
 You will need references and may rely on current colleagues for opportunities further down the line.
-A professional attitude is essential for every career and even if you are in a job you dislike, you can see it as an opportunity to develop your ability to perform at your very best despite personal circumstance.
+A professional attitude is essential for every career.
+Even if you are in a job you dislike, you can see it as an opportunity to develop your ability to perform at your very best despite personal circumstances.

 Expand Your Network

-People hire people and cultivating your network is a fantastic way to uncover potential career opportunities.
+People hire people, and cultivating your network is a fantastic way to uncover potential career opportunities.
 Get chatting at seminars and social events and let people know what kind of thing you are looking for.
 You may well discover unlisted job openings or new connections.
-You want to make a fabulous impression so be sure to ask a lot about the person you are talking to as well – everyone loves to talk about themselves and you will be remembered fondly for showing genuine interest.
+Of course, you want to make a fabulous impression, so be sure to ask a lot about the person you are talking to as well – everyone loves to talk about themselves, and you will be remembered fondly for showing genuine interest.